Study in Pittsburgh, Pennsylvania

 You can expect to pay $350-$600 on housing every month, but your exact rent will depend on where you live and with how many people.
 You’ll then need to make room for groceries, books, entertainment, and transport in your budget.

-How to study in Pittsburgh
+How to study in Pittsburgh, Pennsylvania

 Before studying in Pittsburgh, you must meet the entry requirements for the program and university you’re interested in.
 These requirements differ from university to university, but you need to complete your secondary education as a minimum.